rmoreirao/ReliableAzureAPIM/README.md

 		•	Developer Portal
 		•	Certificate is stored in the KeyVault
 		•	For the Sandbox, will start with Self-signed certificate – at least for now

+	- **Custom Domain Names**
+		- What are the requirements for Custom Domain Names?
+Check the endpoints
+		- Custom Domain names on APIM and App Gateway

 •	**Where to put the DNS Zones?**
 	•	[Not so urgent for now] How do we connect to om-prem / other subscriptions?